 Where is alcohol-related physical abuse likely to occur in Australia?

-In Australia, 23% of incidents of alcohol related physical abuse occur in the victim’s home, 20% in a pub or club, 9% at a party, 9% at work, 0.4% at school or university, 4% on public transport, 21% in the street and 13% somewhere else.
+In Australia, 24% of incidents of alcohol related physical abuse occur in the victim’s home, 22% in a pub or club, 9% at a party, 11% at work, 0.9%* at school or university, 4% on public transport, 18% in the street and 11% somewhere else. * Estimate has a relative standard error of 25% to 50% and should be used with caution.

 Please note: Percentages may not tally to 100% due to rounding.